Kayli/logspub/sociology.md

 - protestants vs catholics (by max weber)
   - protestants are more likely reflect the values of hard work and savings conducive to capitalist ideology
   - protestant values influenced the rise of capitalism and helped create the modern world order
+  - catholics are more community focused, but protestants are more individualistic

 ## references